mcer12/Hugo-ESP8266/README.md

 2) To exit configuration portal, either save changes or press any of the buttons.

 ## Flashing custom FW
 You can flash your own Arduino sketch or pick one in this project's Firmwares directory.
+This guide assumes you have experience with flashing esp8266 and Arduino IDE.

 ### A) USB
 1) Connect the device to your PC via microUSB connector